peige07/Analytics-Portfolio/README.md

 # Data Analytics Portfolio

-This repository will serve as a compendium for the project that I have completed.
-Each project will be showcased in a Jupyter Notebook to simplify and ease of access.
+This repository will serve as a compendium for the projects that I have completed.
+Each project will be showcased in a Jupyter Notebook with notes to highlight the data analysis process to simplify.

 For inquiries and collab requests feel free to reach out at peige77@gmail.com.